CUCC Expedition Handbook

 }

-But it still does not work
+But it still did not work

 That is because we need to install the python tools that talk to mariadb.
 And while it 'will just work' for python3.9, the standard installed on the distro, with python3.10 it is a bit more work. but note that there is a problem with using python 3.10 in that some bits of pip are not correct and you will get a ImportError: cannot import name 'html5lib' error.
 TEMPORARILY use this hack from bootstrap: